Neutron stars can shine a light on elusive lepton-flavor-violating dark matter: NS heating

 Subsequent DM annihilations close to the NS center deposit additional energy in the star, given by $E_k^\mathrm{ann} = f_\mathrm{ann} \ \xi_0 \ m_\chi$.
 Here, $f_\mathrm{ann} \equiv 2 \Gamma_\mathrm{ann} / C$ is the fraction of DM particles that annihilate relative to the capture rate.
 The annihilation rate, $\Gamma_\mathrm{ann} = (1/2)A_\chi\,N_\chi^2$ , depends on the number of DM particles in the star, $N_\chi$.
 In the parameter space explored in this work, $f_\mathrm{ann} = 1$ for an NS age of $t \geq 10^4$ yr.
 Therefore, we find the total kinetic energy deposition

-The annihilation factor depends on the relevant cross section and the effective volume occupied by DM particles after they thermalize in the center of the star, $A_\chi\sim \langle\sigma_{\mathrm{ann}}v\rangle/r^3_{0}$, where $r_{0} = \sqrt{3T_{\mathrm{DM}}/(2\pi G\,m_\chi\rho_c)}$.
+The annihilation factor depends on the relevant cross section and the effective volume occupied by DM particles after they thermalize in the center of the star, $A_\chi\sim \langle\sigma_{\mathrm{ann}}v\rangle/r^3_{0}$, where $r_{0} = \sqrt{3T_{\mathrm{DM}}/[2\pi G\,m_\chi(\rho_c+3p_c)]}$ and $p_c$ is pressure in the star's core.
 At late times and for elastic DM interactions, the DM is expected to eventually thermalize with the NS temperature, $T_{\mathrm{NS}}$.
 However, this process can be prolonged for specific DM scenarios~\cite{Garani:2020wge,Bell:2023ysh}; see also the discussion on the partial thermalization of inelastic DM~\cite{Acevedo:2024ttq}.

 Here we point out that, when only LFV interactions are possible, the kinematics of inelastic scatterings with electron and muon targets in the star prevents DM from cooling below a threshold temperature.
-In the \textsl{Supplementary Material}, we show that for sufficiently small DM kinetic energies, the minimum target lepton energy that renders LFV interactions possible is given by $E_{p_1}^+ = \Delta m^2_{\mu e}/2q$, where $q$ is the three-momentum exchange and $\Delta m_{\mu e}^2 = m_\mu^2 - m_e^2$.
+In \Cref{sec:t_th}, we show that for sufficiently small DM kinetic energies, the minimum target lepton energy that renders LFV interactions possible is given by $E_{p_1}^+ = \Delta m^2_{\mu e}/2q$, where $q$ is the three-momentum exchange and $\Delta m_{\mu e}^2 = m_\mu^2 - m_e^2$.
 This condition is most easily satisfied when $q= q_{\textrm{max}} \simeq 2\sqrt{3m_\chi T_{\textrm{DM}}}$, which corresponds to a back-scattering event.
 We then find $E_{p_1}^+ = \Delta m^2_{\mu e}/4\sqrt{3m_\chi T_{\textrm{DM}}}$.
 As can be seen, as the DM temperature $T_{\textrm{DM}}$ decreases, the minimum required lepton energy $E_{p_1}^+$ can exceed the chemical potential close to the center of the star, $\mu\sim 250~\textrm{MeV}$, i.e. $E_{p_1}^+>\mu$.
 At this point, the LFV interactions can no longer thermalize DM particles within the star, leading to the following lower limit for the DM temperature